chrillo/node-worldbank/README.md

 node-worldbank
 ==============

-Node Library for the Worldbank API.
-As the Worldbank Api is already pretty nice this wrapper mainly serves the purpose of caching results as suggest by the Worldbank API documentation.
+Node client for the world bank API.
+As the world bank Api is already pretty nice this wrapper mainly serves the purpose of caching results as suggest by the world bank API documentation (http://data.worldbank.org/developers/api-overview).
 It supports 2 Level of caching, a file cache and a in memory cache.
 It falls back to the fastest available and uses a md5 hash of the request url as a key for the cache.
-It supports fetching data via regular callbacks as well as streams, this also works for cached results.
+It supports fetching data via regular callbacks as well as streams.
+Streams also work for cached results.

 ###Usage